swax/NAISYS/apps/naisys/README.md

 # (gpt4turbo, gpt4turbo, gemini-pro, claude3sonnet, claude3opus, local)
 shellModel: gpt4turbo

-# Only used between sessions to provide guidance for the next session (use a more powerful model for this)
-# defaults to the shellModel if omitted
-compactModel: claude3opus

 # The model used by the 'ns-genimg' command.
 If not defined then the ns-genimg command is not available to the LLM
 # Valid values: dalle2-256, dalle2-512, dalle2-1024, dalle3-1024, dalle3-1024-HD
 imageModel: dalle3-1024